Schedule

 Nate French

-Executive Director of First in the Forest, Director of the Magnolia Scholars Program, Associate Teaching Professor of Communication
+Executive Director of First in the Forest, Director of Magnolia Scholars Program, Associate Teaching Professor of Communication

 Eric Maguire